Last Updated on March 7, 2026 by Maged kamel

 This is the list of post 21: Solved problem 4-16 using the French equation.

-Modification to Alignment Chart Braced Frame.
+Modification to the Alignment Chart Braced Frame.

 This is the list of post 22: Modification to Alignment Chart Braced Frame.